secretstartups/handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 Once you’ve landed on the main job and job performer, start a **JTBD canvas**.
 [Here’s a link to the FigJam template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=oMR9VPNke7aIfCoU-1) that has the initial assumptive canvas to fill out as well as spots for the rest of the steps in the Playbook.

-Step 0 in the template explains each part of the JTBD canvas (as well as [this section in the handbook](handbook/product/ux/jobs-to-be-done/#anatomy-of-a-jtbd-canvas)), and has some detailed instructions for this first stage of documenting your assumptions regarding the main job (which is why we call it an ‘assumptive’ JTBD canvas).
+Step 0 in the template explains each part of the JTBD canvas (as does [this section in the handbook](handbook/product/ux/jobs-to-be-done/#anatomy-of-a-jtbd-canvas)), and has some detailed instructions for this first stage of documenting your assumptions regarding the main job (which is why we call it an ‘assumptive’ JTBD canvas).

 ## Step 3: Conduct Interviews

-Create a new canvas for each interview.
+Recruit a few (3-5) people who perform the main job you're investigating.
+Create a new copy of your assumptive canvas for each interview.
 It’s recommended to have a moderator and a notetaker, where the notetaker is in charge of filling out the canvas while the participant and moderator are talking.
 Good practice is to show the canvas your notetaker filled out to the participant at the end of the interview, to confirm that you recorded their actions accurately.
 We recommend 5 interviews, each for an hour.
 If you see a lot of variance in jobs, talk to more participants until patterns start to become evident.

-There is an[ interview guide](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=78-2318&t=oMR9VPNke7aIfCoU-4) included in the FigJam template.
+There is an [interview guide](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=78-2318&t=oMR9VPNke7aIfCoU-4) included in the FigJam template.
 The goal of the interviews is to enable the job performers to tell you how and why they do the job.
 What are the [job steps](handbook/product/ux/jobs-to-be-done/#job-steps-how-does-the-job-performer-get-the-job-done)?
 [Desired outcomes](handbook/product/ux/jobs-to-be-done/#outcomes-how-does-the-job-performer-measure-the-success-of-getting-the-job-done)?
 [Related jobs](handbook/product/ux/jobs-to-be-done/#related-jobs-what-else-is-the-job-performer-trying-to-get-done)?
 [Circumstances](handbook/product/ux/jobs-to-be-done/#circumstances-what-are-the-factors-or-condictions-that-make-a-difference-in-how-the-job-gets-done)?

 ## Step 4: Synthesize